-See Item 2 on Page BAAC - 3 related to the Fiscal Year 1996 appropriation of PUF Bond Proceeds from reserves provided in the six-year Capital Improvement Program for library, equipment, repair and renovation (LERR) projects.
+See Page 16 related to the Fiscal Year 1996 appropriation of PUF Bond Proceeds from reserves provided in the six-year Capital Improvement Program for Library, Equipment, Repair and Renovation projects.

-4. U. T. System: Request to Approve an Aggregate Amount of Equipment Financing for Fiscal Year 1996 and Approve the Use of Revenue Financing System Parity Debt, Receipt of Certificate, and Finding of Fact with Regard to Financial Capacity.-- under the Revenue Financing System for equipment to be purchased in Fiscal Year 1996 by the following U. T. System component institutions:
+4. U. T. System: Authorization for an Aggregate Amount of Equipment Financing for Fiscal Year 1996 and Approval for Use of Revenue Financing System Parity Debt, Receipt of Certificate, and Finding of Fact with Regard to Financial Capacity.-The Board, upon recommendation of the Business Affairs and Audit Committee, approved an aggregate financed amount of \$38,100,000 under the Revenue Financing System for equipment to be purchased in Fiscal Year 1996 by the following component institutions of The University of Texas System: